SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 reduced the height of both upper cabinets by 1/2" to place a 3/8" thick vinyl

-PORT UPPER CABINETS - Lunch, emergency rations, snacks (vitamin J), coffee & tea go in the aft cabinet.
+retain the teak frame moulding.
+I also thought it prudent to drill some small drainage holes through the fibreglass settee shelf under each cabinet.
+If the toe rail should leak again, the cabinets will stay high and dry, resting on the vinyl grid.
+Ironically the vinyl grid spacer make it harder to pin point a leak as the water just flows on through to the settee bilge.
+I discovered this in 2023 with a toe rail screw that leaked when water only when it pooled on the deck.
+But this is much preferable than repairing wood rot at the bottom of a cabinet.
+The stuff under the settees is stored in vinyl basins to keep it dry and organized.
+The bins are convenient to drag sideways to a seat opening for unobstructed access.
+PORT UPPER CABINET - Lunch, emergency rations, snacks (Vitamin J), coffee & tea go in the aft cabinet.
 Spices, wind proof matches, large cooking utensils & stuff go in the middle cabinet.
 Cutlery, steak knives, coffee mugs, plates, bowls go in the forward cabinet.
 I've owned the vintage Melmac mugs for 55+ years which equates to a lot of camping trips.
 They are very difficult to replace and about 20 years ago a blue mug went missing at a club event.
 I was pissed.
 I'm happy to report that in 2021 it made its way back onboard Panache.
 It was sitting in the back of the club kitchen cabinet all these years.
 Some kindly soul washed and placed it there.
-A bungee cord is now installed across the plates to keep them in their place when on a port tack >200.
+Go figure.
+A light bungee cord is now installed across the plates to keep them in their place when on a port tack >200.
 The cord is under no stress so it can't loose its tension with age.
 The idea is that I can still remove or insert a plate with one hand.

-Panache's galley takes up about 2' of the aft end of the port berth, leaving the remaining 6'6" clear for all but the tallest crew.
+Panache's galley takes up only 2' of the aft end of the port berth, leaving the remaining 6' 6" clear for all but the tallest crew.
 This galley is essentially a "wood box" constructed from a 3/4" red oak frame with 1/2" teak plywood sides set into the rabbet joints of the frame.
-I built the "box" extremely strong so I can stand on the corner straddling the companionway to work the mainsheet or the deck mounted line lockers; something I do in lumpy water because it's a secure place to stand.
-The galley is bolted to the settee with 1/4" SS bolts and large SS washers.
+I built the "box" extremely strong so I can stand on the corner straddling the companionway to work the mainsheet or the deck mounted line lockers; something I occasionally do in lumpy water because it's a secure place to stand.
+The galley is bolted to the settee with several 1/4" SS bolts and large SS washers.
 The flip down door can lay flat on the cushion (see photos above), doubling as extra counter space.
 It is equipped with low fiddles to keep the cushion clean.
 The inside of the door and the counter are both covered with white melamine for a water proof finish that is easy to clean.

 NOTE